Convention Agenda

 Submission Mastery

-Instructor: Trina Moulder · Location: Prairies (4–6), Lower Level
+Instructor: Trina Moulder · Location: Stone Theater, Lower Level

 CETQA